EViasValdez/EViasValdez/README.md

 ## ●│██▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀██│●
 - Hi, I’m Eduardo Viñas Valdez, currently learning Software Engineerieng.
-- Most of my repositories are private.
+- Most of my repositories are private, although I have modified the names in my repositories.
 - Specialized on HTML, CSS, JS, Java, C# / .NET, PHP, SQL and JQuery.
 - The tools I use the most are Visual Studio Code and NetBeans.
 - Other tools include XAMPP (for phpMyAdmin and Apache) and Postman.
 - Creating new repositories featuring some old documents of the assignature.
-- I have modified names in my repositories, making it easy to search a certain file.
 - Files mostly listed in order with most of their respective orders.
 ## ●│██▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄██│●